rust-stuco/lectures/week9/slides.md

 # Deref Coercion Rules

-Note that Rust will coerce mutable to immutable but not the reverse.
+Rust is able to coerce mutable to immutable but not the reverse.

 * From `&T` to `&U` when `T: Deref<Target=U>`
 * From `&mut T` to `&mut U` when `T: DerefMut<Target=U>`